cpaxton/costar_stack/README.md

 saveTable	:	Setting this arg true will update table.pcd with new table convex hull.
 If the code successfully load table.pcd, this arg will have no effect.
 Default: `true` tableTF		:	The name of TF frame that represents the center of table.
 This arg only used if the program fails to load table.pcd.
 The program will make box segmentation with box size 1 meters cubic around the TF position.
 Default: `camera_2/ar_marker_0` gripperTF   :   The name of TF frame of the gripper where the object would approximately be when grabbed.
-Default: `endpoint_marker`
+Default: `endpoint_marker` useTF       :   Use TF frames instead of pose array for object pose representation.
+Default: `true`

 After one service call, it will constantly publishes TF frames.